gpreisser/Thesis_Project/README.md

 - There is a script `Probability Distributions.ipynb` in which there is the code to obtain the probability distributions to obtain certain number of spontaneous emissions for a fixed number of cavity emissions.
 - There is another script `Data Exploration.ipynb` in which we analyse the data and graph different values related to the mean, standard deviation and variance.

-More details about the work can be found in the written thesis `thesis.pdf`
+More details about the work can be found in the written thesis `thesis.pdf`, as well as in the research article based on the thesis work `paper1.2.1.pdf`.